 without the internet

 Internet access is critical to education, industry, and healthy living.
 Unconnected populations lack access to buy and sell goods and services online.
 Students lack access to the abundance of remote learning opportunities.
 During the pandemic, working or studying from home was impossible for unconnected populations.
-For many, the lack of internet access forced them to make a choice between their well being or earning a living, and many offline students received no education at all.
-An increasingly connected global economy leaves such workers and students with few options.
+For many, the lack of internet access forced them to make a choice between their well-being or earning a living.
+Many offline students often received no education at all.
+An increasingly connected global economy leaves many disconnected people with few options.

 Help us find innovative solutions to connect the unconnected.

 The IEEE Future Networks Initiative provides the primary funding for the CTU Challenge and Summit, but support from industry is critical to making the competition a sustainable annual event.
 Contact us to add your company’s name to those already committed to helping increase access and raise awareness of this humanitarian social issue.